 Prerequisites of the Program and rules for admission at DTMU are public and accessible.
-On DTMU web site in "Policy and regulatory documents" is document "Rule on student status acquiring, academic leave, status termination, restoration, mobility and recognition of education obtained during the education period", where is detailed description of admission criteria.
+On DTMU web site in "Policy and regulatory documents" is document "Regulation of Academic Process" where is given enrolment rules, a bit shorter than in above mentioned document.
+So, it will be preferable to upload English version of the document "Rule on student status acquiring, academic leave, status termination, restoration, mobility and recognition of education obtained during the education period" (Georgian exists).